 Acorns – Free, Premium ($3-5/month)

-Acorn is an excellent budgeting app and investment tool, specifically to save money.
+Acorn is an excellent budgeting app and investment tool, specifically for saving money.
 It allows you to invest your spare change into stocks, bonds, and ETFs!

 Anyone can use Acorns App to save money because it is easy to set up–connect your credit or debit card, and you’re ready.
 Then, track your savings by logging your purchases into the app as “investments .”This will allow you to start saving instantly when using the service.